Lake Roberson: Professional football

-Later years
+Later life

 His brother, Shed Roberson worked as an attorney.
 In 1934, he served as assistant manager of the campaign staff for U.S. Senator Hubert D. Stephens.
 After two years in private practice, he became a special agent of the Federal Bureau of Investigation.
 He jointed the U.S. Marine Corps in 1944.

 Lake Roberson was married in 1943 to Yvette Williams.
 He died in 1984 at Lyon, Mississippi.